 Hot water may be free to tenants, but landlords and facility managers know that every bath, shower, as well as load of dishes done, and laundry washed counts towards their ever-increasing utility bill.
-Multi-family commercial units can offset up to 70% of their annual water heating expenses with efficient solar thermal products designed and engineered by SunEarth.
+Multi-family commercial solar water heating units can offset up to 70% of their annual water heating expenses with efficient solar thermal products designed and engineered by SunEarth.

 WHAT IS TITLE 24?

-The California Title 24 Building Energy Efficiency Standards are create to guarantee new and current buildings lend themselves to energy efficiency and preserve overall environmental excellence.
+The California Title 24 Building Energy Efficiency Standards are created to guarantee new and current buildings lend themselves to energy efficiency and preserve overall environmental excellence.
 These measures (Title 24, Part 6) can be found in the California Code of Regulations.
 The California Energy Commission is responsible for approving, executing and apprising building energy efficiency.
 Local city and county enforcement agencies have the ability to verify agreement with applicable building codes, including energy efficiency.

 (Learn More on the CEC Title 24 website)

 Solar Hot Water plays a large role in helping buildings exceed California’s Title 24 regulations.
 Given our history in California, SunEarth has been a great partner assisting developers meet and exceed Title 24 standards by manufacturing the most certified hot water products in the industry.
 The right product for the right application critical for the vast diversity of building occupancy throughout the state of California.

 ENERGY IMPACT OF WATER HEATING